9QIX/TCMSecurity-PracticalEthicalHacking/I. Introduction/I. Introduction and Course Overview.md

 # Practical Ethical Hacking Course Introduction

-**Instructor:** Heath Adams

----

-## Instructor Introduction
+## About the Instructor

-- **Name:** Heath Adams
+- The instructor's name is Heath Adams (known online as The Cyber Mentor)
-- **Background:**
-  - Husband, hacker, military veteran
-  - Former accountant turned security geek
-  - Owner of TCM Security
+- He is a husband, hacker, military veteran, former accountant, and owner of TCM Security (penetration testing company)
-- **Online Persona:** The Cyber Mentor
-  - Twitch streamer
-  - YouTuber
-  - Active on Twitter and other social media platforms
+- He is active on various social media platforms like Twitch, YouTube, and Twitter
-- **Passion:** Teaching ethical hacking and penetration testing

----

 ## Course Overview

-### Why This Course?
+### What Makes This Course Different?

-- **Focus:** Practical experience in penetration testing and ethical hacking
-- **Goal:** Teach useful tools and concepts, avoiding unnecessary information
+- Focuses on practical experience and concepts, not just tools
-- **Unique Topics:** Cover areas often overlooked in other courses

-### Course Highlights

-- **Simplified Explanations:** Concepts explained in an easy-to-understand manner
+- Explains concepts in a simple, easy-to-understand manner
-- **Active Directory Penetration Testing:** Critical knowledge rarely covered elsewhere
-- **Real-World Applications:** Emphasis on practical, real-world skills

----
+- Covers topics often overlooked, like Active Directory penetration testing

-## Course Topics
+### Course Topics

 1. **Introduction**
+   - Effective note-taking
-2. **Effective Note-Keeping**
+2. **Foundations**
-   - Importance of taking good notes
-3. **Foundational Knowledge**
    - Networking
    - Linux
    - Python
-4. **External Network Hacking**
+3. **External Network Hacking**
-   - Commonly seen in most courses
-5. **Active Directory Exploitation**
+4. **Active Directory Exploitation**
    - Building and exploiting an Active Directory lab
-6. **Web Application Exploitation**
+5. **Web Application Exploitation**
    - Common attacks
-7. **Wireless Exploitation**
+6. **Wireless Exploitation**
-8. **Report Writing and Legal Documentation**
+7. **Report Writing and Legal Documentation**
-   - Sales meeting documents
-   - Sample penetration test reports
+   - Sample penetration testing report
+   - Documentation for client meetings
-9. **Career Advice**
+8. **Career Advice**

----

-## Important Note
+## Additional Resources

-**Bonus Video:**

-- **Purpose:** Provides a link to a Discord channel for course-related resources
-- **Why:** Udemy policies prevent sharing personal links directly
-- **Discord Channel:**
-  - Already has 4000 members
+- The instructor recommends checking out the bonus video first
+- It provides information about joining the course's Discord channel (with 4000+ members)
-  - Resource for troubleshooting and course questions
+- The Discord channel is a resource for troubleshooting and asking questions related to the course

----

-## Conclusion

-Heath expresses his enthusiasm for the course and looks forward to growing with the students.
-He encourages them to watch the bonus video before proceeding to ensure they have access to all available resources.

----

-**Next Steps:** Move on to the next video in the series.
+Overall, the course promises a practical and comprehensive approach to ethical hacking, covering various aspects from foundations to advanced topics like Active Directory exploitation.